 - 1. Regular inspection of school facilities and equipment and identification of risks - 2.
 Instruction and practice for students and employees regarding emergency plans, including: - a.
 Training of staff in first aid and cardiopulmonary resuscitation - b.
 Regular practice of emergency procedures by students and staff - 3.
-Specific determination of roles and responsibilities of staff during a disaster or other emergency, including determination of: - a.
+Specific determination of roles and responsibilities of staff during a disaster or other Emergencies and Disaster Preparedness Plan Administrative Regulation 3516 Page 2 of 3 emergency, including determination of: - a.
 The appropriate chain of command at the district and, if communication between the district and site is not possible, at each site - b.
 Individuals responsible for specific duties - c.
-Designation of the principal for the overall control and supervision of activities at each

-- school during the emergency, including authorization to use his/her discretion in situations which do not permit execution of prearranged plans - d.
+Designation of the principal for the overall control and supervision of activities at each school during the emergency, including authorization to use his/her discretion in situations which do not permit execution of prearranged plans - d.
 Identification of at least one person at each site who holds a valid certificate in first aid and cardiopulmonary resuscitation - e.
 Assignment of responsibility for identification of injured persons and administration of first aid - 4.
 Personal safety and security, including: - a.
 Identification of areas of responsibility for supervision of students - b.
 Procedures for evacuation of students and staff, including posting of evacuation routes - c.
-Procedures for release of students, including a procedure to release students when reference to the emergency card is not feasible - d.
-Identification of transportation needs, including a plan which allows bus seating capacity limits to be exceeded when a disaster or hazard requires students to be moved immediately to ensure their safety - e.
-Provision of a first aid kit to each classroom - f.
-Arrangements for students and staff with special needs g.
+Procedures for release of students, including a procedure to release students when reference to the emergency card is not feasible g.
 Upon notification that a pandemic situation exists, adjustment of attendance policies for students and sick leave policies for staff with known or suspected pandemic influenza or other infectious disease